nerority/AI-Library/README.md

 #### Achieving Advanced Responses from AI

-The use of this advanced prompt approach has been key in eliciting nuanced responses from AI.
+The use of this advanced prompt approach has been key in eliciting nuanced responses from AI extremely capable problem-solving.
 By structuring the prompts in a more layered manner and adjusting the complexity level as per the requirement, I know how to guide the AI to generate deeply contextual, accurate, and rich responses for quite frankly, anything.
 </details>

 [Learn more about JSON/Natural Language Hybrid Prompts](https://github.com/nerority/Portfolio/wiki/1.-JSON-Natural-Language-Hybrid-Prompts-%E2%80%90-The-Best-Prompting-Method).